flightaware/piaware/PiAware-Image-Notes.md

 * The filesystem check program is configured to try to fix any problems without asking the user to confirm.
 * Higher USB current limit on Raspberry Pi Model B Plus is enabled.
 * Swapping to the SD card is disabled.
 Although this saves wear on the SD card, if the system runs out of memory it will crash.
+* ssh host keys are deleted as the last step of creating the install image and the rc.local script has been extended to regenerate host keys if they are not present.
+This causes each PiAware image to generate its own ssh host keys, improving security.